nordlow/compiler-benchmark/README.md

 This will generate code into the directory `generated` and then, for each combination of language, operation type and compiler, run the supported benchmarks.
 At the end a Markdown-formatted table showing the results of the benchmark is printed to standard output.
+Note that the compilation times in this table are titled `Time [ns/#funcs]` meaning normalized with number of test functions generated, that is divided by `args.function_count * args.function_depth`).

 GCC and Clang doesn't perform all semantic checks for C++ (because it's too costly).
 This is in contrast to D's and Rust's compilers that perform all of